azzonic/calcium_spiketrains_analysis/README.md

   Filename: `Spike_Train_Analysis.py`

   Description:
   This script is dedicated to the analysis of spikes from sequences in HEK cells stimulated with Carbachol (CCh).
 It is designed to perform a detailed statistical analysis of the spikes to understand the underlying   mechanisms and behaviours.
+The input files are .csv files structured as the file `20240808E1.csv`.
+These files have been obtained by analysing confocal time-lapses with `PyCaSig` GUI (find it @ `https://github.com/nicouh/PyCaSig`).
   Make sure to run the files:

   - `libraries.py`